MyrtoTs/task-interpreter/README.md

 python3 main.py
 ```

-You can find the dialogs conducted in `dialogs` directory.
+You can find the dialogues conducted in `dialogues` directory.